 From ‘drab hotbox’ to sustainable dream – how Shaun transformed his apartment on a budget

-Bank Australia customer Shaun shows us around his apartment in Melbourne’s inner north, and explains that you don’t have to be an expert, have a big budget or even own tools to do a sustainable renovation.
+Bank Australia customer Shaun shows us around his apartment in Melbourne’s inner north, and explains that you don’t have to be an expert, have a big budget or even own tools to do a sustainable refresh.

 Shaun in the kitchen of his newly renovated apartment.